kiralyta/ntak-php/README.md

 use Kiralyta\Ntak\Models\NTAKPayment;

 $order = new NTAKOrder(
     orderType:  NTAKOrderType::NORMAL,         // You can control whether to store, update, or destroy an order
     orderId:    'your-rms-order-id',           // RMS Order ID
     orderItems: [new NTAKOrderItem(...)],      // Array of the order items
-    start:      Carbon::now()->addMinutes(-7),
+    start:      Carbon::now()->addMinutes(-7), // Start of the order
-    end:        Carbon::now(),
+    end:        Carbon::now(),                 // End of the order
     payments:   [new NTAKPayment(...)]         // Array of the payments );
 ```